hockeybuggy/recipes/baking/banana-bread.md

 4. Stir in dry ingredients (flour, and salt)

-5. Add vanilla, soda water, and lemon juice
+5. Add vanilla, soda water then stir.

+6. (optional) Add the slash of lemon juice.

-6. Fold in chocolate chips
+7. Fold in chocolate chips

-7. Split into two greased loaf pans
+8. Split into two greased loaf pans

-8. Bake for 1 hour.
+9. Bake for 1 hour.
 Check with toothpick

 # Additional notes